Hydraulic Pressure Maintenance: Tips for System Efficiency

 Step 6: Remove the Bolts and End Cap Fully remove the retaining bolts and gently slide the end cap away from the cylinder body.
 Be prepared for a slight release of hydraulic fluid as you do this.

 Step 7: Inspect and Clean With the end cap removed, inspect the interior for any signs of damage or wear.
-Clean the sealing surfaces and ensure there’s no debris that could affect reassembly.
+Clean the sealing surfaces and ensure no debris could affect reassembly.

 Step 8: Replace or Maintain Depending on the reason for removal, this is the time to either replace a damaged part or perform any necessary maintenance.